Does care management design mean more “boots on the ground” are needed immediately—or not?

 Further, social workers may partner with RNs and case managers in facilitating the discharge planning process for complex patients with higher psychosocial needs, ensuring these hard-to-place individuals receive the appropriate advocacy when transitioning to the skilled nursing facility (SNF) network.

 In some instances, the social worker and the case manager (an RN) collaborate on issues using their natural instincts to work together, employing their respective areas of expertise to increase efficiencies and interventions.

 To that end, coordination and communication between these two team members is critical in any type of triad model for case management focused on a target population.

-In 2010, the University of Wisconsin Hospitals and Clinics (UW Health) underwent a large-scale care management redesign to make utilization review (UR) a system-wide rather than a hospital-based function.
+In 2010, the University of Wisconsin Hospitals and Clinics (UW Health) underwent a large-scale care management redesign to make utilization review (UR) a system-wide, rather than hospital-based, function.
 The organization further wanted to create a specialized resource management center (RMC) to facilitate SNF referrals and book post-acute care discharge ambulances.

 During the redesign effort, 26 new operational workflows were created to outline how geographically oriented, unit-based care coordinators would interact with the various UR nurses in the newly formed RMC.
 Initially, UW Health’s RMC was staffed by three referral specialists and two payer specialists who handled case management functions, such as assisting with arranging patient transportation, payer contracting, and data and outcomes analysis.

 Clerical staff members were later added to UW Health’s resource management center to offload even more discharge tasks from the care coordinators’ responsibilities.
 The move from a triad to an inpatient care management model in recent years has made many large health systems think differently about increasing the bedside time between case managers and patients—and allocating non-license support staff to daily administrative tasks.

 4. Assign social workers to high-risk patients to aid in workflow management.